andrzejmusiol/gdzie-otwarte/README.md

 ## Background

-Polish government trying to destroy our economy since last year, unlawfully closing hundreds of small companies, takes peoples jobs, and provide extremely bad solutions during SARS-Covid-19 pandemic.
-Final effects of those actions is the highest inflation in EU, growing poverty and unemployment.
+During SARS-Covid-19 pandemic, hundreds of small and micro companies was forced to close up by unlawfully government actions.

 ## Purpose of the project

 Main goal of this app is to develop tool for small/micro companies and entrepreneurs, which want to normally work, and keep the right to work guaranteed by the constitution.

 ## How you can use this app